 These gifts are put to immediate use to advance the School’s mission and priorities of education, discovery, service, and leadership.
 In 2016, Alumni Fund support helped to:

-- Provide financial aid to the 80 percent of HMS students who qualify for it;
+- Provide need-based financial aid to the 80 percent of HMS students who qualify for it;

 - Advance neurobiology research, including deepening our understanding of how the basal ganglia interact with cognitive centers in the brain and how drugs that treat schizophrenia work;

-- Construct new state-of-the-art learning suites that complement a medical curriculum redesigned for the 21st century;
+- Reshape learning spaces to complement a medical curriculum redesigned for the 21st century;

 - Establish a new Program in Aging and Disability within the Department of Health Care Policy to investigate the complex social and economic impacts of the shifting age profile of the U.S.;